-Analysis | Sean Hannity tries hard to launder Ted Cruz’s Cancun problem — but gets no help from Cruz
+Analysis | Sean Hannity’s attempt to cover for Ted Cruz goes poorly -- thanks to Ted Cruz

 Hannity’s determined lack of clarity on this point was particularly puzzling given how much reporting he had supposedly done on this topic.
 Early in the interview, he volunteered a new piece of information: Cruz had previously been in touch with a weather expert who appears on Hannity’s radio show.
 “And you were fully and completely engaged, and I know that from my own reporting on my own conversations with you and Governor [Greg] Abbott and with Joe Bastardi,” Hannity said.

-Hannity reported that bit of helpful information out for Cruz, but apparently he didn’t bother to look at the details of Cruz’s actual, repeated explanations.
+Hannity reported out that bit of helpful information for Cruz, but apparently he didn’t bother to look at the details of Cruz’s actual, repeated explanations.
 He instead stuck by the initial, misleading explanation offered by Cruz’s office as if it were still operative.

 Once Cruz set the record straight, though, Hannity was (mostly) done with what the “mob” had done to Cruz.
 He instead wanted to focus on other issues: praising Texas for its “brilliant” decision to keep its power grid separate from the federal one and attacking the use of wind turbines.